giorbernal/spark-mongo-iot/README.md

  1 172.19.18.77 mydb c_ed_analytics_datapoints myuser mypwd MONGO
 ```
 ## SimpleMongoData
 The simple application just read data from MongoDB by using again Spark Mongo Connector and clone it in another collection.
-This application search to look up the effects to avoid the *shuffling* issue.
+This application searchs to look up the effects to avoid the *shuffling* issue.